ovh/docs/pages/web/hosting/diagnostic-website-not-accessible/guide.en-gb.md

 ![ipv4-DNSzone](images/ipv4-DNSzone.png){.thumbnail}

-Your website will then be available again within 24 hours.
+Your website will then be available within a maximum of 24 hours.

 ## Go further <a name="gofurther"></a>